0xt1m/ctf/Mr. Robot/report.md

 ## Almost there
 **Now we need to find a way to escalate our privileges.**

 We cannot run sudo.
-Let's look what we can do.
+Let's look what we can do.<br>
-I used the next command to find files that I can run with their owner privileges.
+I used the next command to find files that I can run with their owner privileges.<br>
-`find / -perm -u=s -type f 2>/dev/null`
+`find / -perm -u=s -type f 2>/dev/null`<br>
-One of these files was nmap.
+One of these files was _nmap_.

 It is useful to have a simple hash if we need in any case.
 > WVLY0mgH0RtUI = mrcake